EmilyFabulous

 • If you want more lemon flavor to balance the lavender, add some lemon zest to the dough and cut the lavender down to 1 tbsp.

-lavender scone with fresh lavender
+lavender scone with a latte.

 Lavender Sourdough Scones with Lemon Glaze